 - Analyzing the design of interactions.
 UX designers analyze how people use products – their interaction habits, personal preferences, and shortcuts they use while interacting with UI.
 All insights are used in proposing better design solutions.

 - Creating wireframes and prototypes.
-UX designers often need to create wireframes or prototypes to propose their ideas to design team.
+UX designers often need to create wireframes or prototypes using UX software to propose their ideas to design team.

 The role of UI designer